-The “city of Angels”, the great Thai capital is one of the few places in the world where you can find small village homes in between impressive skyscrapers and trendy shopping malls; hectic street markets overlooked by rooftop bars; peaceful temples surrounded by the noise of busy streets and canals.
+The “city of Angels”, Bangkok, is one of the few places in the world where you can find small village homes in between impressive skyscrapers and trendy shopping malls; hectic street markets overlooked by rooftop bars; peaceful temples surrounded by the noise of busy streets and canals.
 It’s the contradictions that make Bangkok such a fascinating city.

-For first-time solo travelers and visitors with limited time, here is my list of the top things to experience Bangkok’s multifaceted personality.
+For solo travelers and visitors with limited time, here is my list of top things to experience Bangkok’s multifaceted personality.

 1) 6:00 p.m.
 Dinner & Shopping @ Ratchada Rot Fai Night Market (Train Market)

 One of the must-do things when in Bangkok is to visit a night market.
 This is a great way to mingle with the locals, try street food and practice the art of bargaining.
 One of my personal favorites is Rot Fai because 1) it’s easily accessible; 2) it has a very vibrant, local energy with slightly hipsterish vibe; 3) it offers an abundant food selection and a nice mix of vintage and trendy finds; 4) it’s very neat and organized (compared to other markets); 5) with its marquee rainbow-colored tents, it’s a photographer’s dream; 6) the prices are lower compared to other more tourist night markets.

 - Hours: 5:00 p.m. to 1:00 a.m.
 (Thursday to Sunday)

 - How to get there: Take the MRT to the Thailand Cultural Center stop and follow the crowds.

 TIP: When you buy a ticket at the automatic ticket booths, you will receive a little black token.
 This is your ticket!
 You’ll need it to enter and exit the MRT.